Rental Car Insurance 101

 Second: Choose the rental coverage that covers any gaps in your personal policy.

 However, depending on what the rental agency is offering, it might make sense to purchase additional coverage.
-Rental Car Insurance is typically broken down in to four sections:
+Rental Car Insurance is typically broken down into four sections:

 - Liability coverage: Helps to protect you if you injure another person or their property while driving.
 Depending on how much liability coverage you have with your personal policy, you may not need to purchase any additional coverage here.

-- Personal effects coverage: Helps cover your personal belongs if they get stolen out of the rental vehicle.
+- Personal effects coverage: Helps cover your personal belongings if they get stolen out of the rental vehicle.
 Make sure to check your homeowners or renters insurance policy first, because your personal property coverage usually includes “off-premises coverage.”
 Call your Noah Risk Advisor and ask about the limits of your coverage to see if you might need to purchase more during your trip.

 If you’re still not sure if purchasing rental car insurance is the right move for you, call a Noah Risk Advisor to find out where you have a lapse in coverage.
 After you understand the coverage you already have, you’ll be able to make an informed decision about what you need to purchase while at the counter after you step off the plane.